 NAS integrity shall be activated using the NAS SMC procedure or after a handover to E-UTRAN from UTRAN/GERAN.
 Replay protection shall be activated when integrity protection is activated (except for when the selected integrity protection algorithm is EIA0, see Annex B).
 Replay protection shall ensure that the receiver only accepts each particular incoming NAS COUNT value once using the same NAS security context.
 Once NAS integrity has been activated, NAS messages without integrity protection shall not be accepted by the UE or MME.
 Before NAS integrity has been activated, NAS messages without integrity protection shall only be accepted by the UE or MME in certain cases where it is not possible to apply integrity protection as specified in TS 24.301 [9].
 While some NAS messages such as reject messages need to be accepted by the UE without integrity protection, the MME shall only send a reject message that causes the CSG list on the UE to be modified after the start of NAS security.
 The UE shall discard any message modifying the CSG list if it is not integrity protected.

 NAS integrity stays activated until the EPS security context is deleted in either the UE or MME.
-In particular the NAS service request shall always be integrity protected and the NAS attach request message shall be integrity protected if the EPS security context is not deleted while UE is in EMM-DEREGISTERED.
+In particular the message that initiates a NAS service request procedure shall always be integrity protected and the NAS attach request message shall be integrity protected if the EPS security context is not deleted while UE is in EMM-DEREGISTERED.
 The length of the NAS-MAC is 32 bit.
-The full NAS-MAC shall be appended to all integrity protected messages except for the NAS service request.
+The full NAS-MAC shall be appended to all integrity protected messages except for the NAS service request message.
 Only the 16 least significant bits of the 32 bit NAS-MAC shall be appended to the NAS service request message.

 The use and mode of operation of the 128-EIA algorithms are specified in Annex B.